Solenoid Valves

 Solenoid Water Valves

-Typically pilot-operated and Normally Closed, these valves control water flow in various applications.
-Constructed from materials like brass, carbon steel, or stainless steel, they ensure durability and reliability.
+Typically pilot-operated and normally closed, these valves manage water flow in commercial, residential, irrigation, and process systems using durable materials such as brass, carbon steel, or stainless steel.

 Stainless Steel Solenoid Valves